How to Track Benchmarks in CI with Bencher

 1. Track benchmark results over time to create a baseline

-2. Use this baseline along with Statistical Thresholds to create a statistical boundary
+2. Use this baseline along with a Statistical Threshold to create a statistical boundary

 3. Compare the new results against this statistical boundary to detect performance regressions